dashevo/wallet-lib/docs/events/fetched_confirmed_transaction.md

 **Usage**: `account.events.on('FETCHED/CONFIRMED_TRANSACTION', fn)`
-**Description**: Every time a new unconfirmed transaction is fetched from the network, an event in thrown.
+**Description**: Every time a new confirmed transaction is fetched from the network, an event in thrown.

 Returns : {Transaction}